GK-15/Data-Wrangling/README.md

 1.)
 Write code to read in the Excel file Data_Scientist_Exercise_File.xlsx sheet EXERCISE_INPUT_FILE  into a dataframe

 2.)
 Clean the text of the entries in the DISEASE column
-    -	TRYPs should be Trypanosomosis
+    -	TRYPs should be "Trypanosomosis"
-    -	PPR should be “Peste des petits ruminants”
+    -	PPR should be "Peste des petits ruminants"

 3.)
 Filter the dataframe, so that only rows that have values in the YEAR_PUBLICATION column later than 2010 are kept - hint there is only one article like that.